marcomorain/garcon/README.md

 I use garcon in place of having to configure `nginx` to serve a local folder when doing web development.
 Garcon does the same job as running `python -m SimpleHTTPServer 8888`

+HTTP GET is the only method that is implemented.
+A request with any method other than GET will receive a response code of 405.
+Garcon will serve any file that the process has access to from the specified directory, or any sub-directories.
+Requests are served one at a time from a single thread.

 ## Usage

 Using garcon is simple – run `garcon` in a directory to make the contents available over HTTP on `localhost:8888`.
 You can specify the port and directory using the `--port` and `--directory` command-line arguments.